microsoft/CameraTraps/detection/efficient/README.md

     6th commit - Submodule updated to its latest commit (submodule 3rd commit).
 Minor README changes `environment-efficient.yml` updated with `webcolors` library.

+    Submodule 4th commit - COCO evaluation metric mAP added to training script.
+Currently, prints the mAP scores in the terminal.
+Will have to log them in TensorBoard. `Efficientdet/dataset.py` is changed to accomodate evaluation in training, mainly including image id, aspect ratios in dataloader.

+    7th commit - Submodule updated to its latest commit (submodule 4th commit).
+Minor README changes and Numpy is downgraded to 1.17.0 to avoid `pycocotools` error. `environment-efficient.yml` is updated accordingly.

 #### install requirements
     pip install numpy Cython
     pip install pycocotools opencv-python tqdm tensorboard tensorboardX pyyaml matplotlib webcolors